-Tier III intervention provided by the Literacy Coach overseeing paraprofessionals using the Leveled Literacy Program and SIPS programs.
+Tier III intervention provided by the Instructional Coach and Language and Literacy Interventionist.
+Instructional Assistants are trained in using the Leveled Literacy Program and SIPS programs.
 Materials and professional development is provided to teachers to assist with students who are underperforming.
 Further counseling services are available.